peterduronelly/setting-up-your-data-science-environment/README.md

 ```bash
 conda activate myenv
 ```
 where '*myenv*' is the name of your dedicated virtual environment.
+We will use `pip` to install further packages later in the course.

 To deactive your environment type
 ```bash